jonathanslenders/pymux-test/README.rst

 areas that are unknown to most Python developers.
 It also proves that Python is a good tool to create terminal applications.

-Further, the intension is to make all pymux code reusable as a library at some point.
+Further, the intention is to make all pymux code reusable as a library at some point.
 It should be possible to create any full screen prompt_toolkit application that embeds a vt100 terminal.